There are now 3 possible online modes for units:

 Students are able to (1) establish a correct diagnosis and formulate proper treatment planning for restoring oral functions and communicating it to the patient and (2) provide appropriate clinical treatment for restoring the oral functions and maintaining oral health.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the clinical assessment (Failed Component), SLO 1, 2 component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessment , clinical assessment, and professional behaviour assessment components.